 ImmunOs’ approach of using a single therapeutic to target a broader range of cell types in the tumor microenvironment than competing technologies has the potential to transform the immune-suppressing tumor microenvironment to allow the eradication of tumor cells.

 To treat autoimmune diseases and reduce pro-inflammatory immune responses, ImmunOs is developing antibodies blocking the activation of specific HLA protein molecules associated with a broad set of autoimmune diseases, including ankylosing spondylitis, lupus, psoriasis, and IBD.

 ImmunOs’ immuno-oncology product candidates are fusion proteins based on specific HLA molecules discovered in patients with certain autoimmune diseases and known to hyper-activate the immune system, including providing protection against viral infections.
 Using these molecules to create novel immunotherapies can activate the patient’s immune system to attack and eliminate tumor cells.

-The Company´s technology platform provides carefully screened HLA variants from patients with autoimmune diseases such as ankylosing spondylitis, Crohn’s Disease or psoriasis in order to identify and develop the most promising molecules for the treatment of tumors and other immune diseases.
-As ImmunOs Therapeutics´ agents are derived from humans, they show a significantly enhanced safety profile.
+The Company´s HLA-based technology platform provides carefully screened HLA variants from patients with severe autoimmune diseases to identify and develop the most promising molecules for the treatment of cancer.
+As these HLA variants are derived from humans, ImmunOs’ cancer immunotherapies have the potential to demonstrate a significantly enhanced safety profile.